ENOT-AutoDL/ENOTDataSphere/README.md

 * Now you can use all Jupyter Notebooks from this repository;

-## To reproduce results from webinar:
+## To reproduce results from the webinar:
 * Create your own project in Yandex DataSphere - https://cloud.yandex.ru/services/datasphere
 * Clone this repository into your DataSphere project (Git -> Clone);
 * Download models from the link below, unzip file(Snippets -> Extract ZIP file.py) \
-and put it in the root directory of the project(so path to models should be '/home/jupyter/work/resources/ENOTDataSphere/models/'): https://yadi.sk/d/nbaV1N1tQMSPpg
+and put it in the root directory of the project(so the path to models should be '/home/jupyter/work/resources/ENOTDataSphere/models/'): https://yadi.sk/d/nbaV1N1tQMSPpg
 * Download test dataset from the link below, unzip it(Snippets -> Extract ZIP file.py) \
-and put "data" folder into "mmdet_tools" folder(so path to your data should be '/home/jupyter/work/resources/ENOTDataSphere/mmdet_tools/data/'): https://yadi.sk/d/MwN9o5LmLi5Cvg
+and put "data" folder into "mmdet_tools" folder(so the path to your data should be '/home/jupyter/work/resources/ENOTDataSphere/mmdet_tools/data/'): https://yadi.sk/d/MwN9o5LmLi5Cvg
 * Download test video from this link, create folder "video" and put downloaded video there: https://yadi.sk/i/hE05IF9-OEwvKg